GentCH/Alumni-Management-System-PHP/README.md

 # Alumni-Management-System-PHP
 An Alumni Management System is proposed for Universiti Malaysia Pahang (UMP) in order to build a strong alumni community, keep track of graduates, and build a lifelong relationship among graduates and university.
+The system is completed in a team of 3 member.
 </br>Language: PHP, HTML, CSS, Javascript
 </br>Database: MySQL
 </br>Database name = we_miniproject
-<b>IMPORTANT: This sytem is for university coursework only.</b>
+</br><b>VERY IMPORTANT: This sytem is for university coursework only.</b>

 Some Screenshot of system: